FFCRA Frequently Asked Questions

 Expanded Family and Medical Leave

 No. The only type of FML that is paid is Expanded FML.
-This covers only leave taken because you must care for a child whose school, daycare, or normal childcare provider is closed/unavailable due to COVID-19-related reasons.
+This covers only leave taken due to COVID-19-related reasons.

 If you have taken FML in the past 12 months, those FML hours count towards the allotment of Expanded FML you have available.
-For example, if you have already taken 12 weeks of FML in the past 12 months, you are not eligible for Expanded FML.
+For example, if you have already taken 4 weeks of FML in the past 12 months, you are only eligible for 8 weeks of Expanded FML.

 Any Expanded FML that you use will count towards your available basic FML allotment.
 For example, if you use the full 12 weeks of Expanded FML now, you will not be eligible for basic FML over the next 12 months.